Like us on

 Your options are many.
 The cremated remains can be buried in a cemetery, placed in a columbarium niche, kept at home, scattered on private property or at least 3 miles offshore in the Gulf of Mexico, buried in a underwater reef, transformed into a cultured diamond, or launched into outer space.
 Our staff can assist you in exploring your many and unique options.

 It depends on the size of the individual and the type of cremation container or casket.
 Typically, the process takes 2 to 3 hours at a normal operating temperature of 1600 to 1800 degrees Fahrenheit.

-Cremated remains resemble coarse beach sand.
-They are typically light gray in color.
-The cremated remains of an average size adult would weigh between 5 to 8 pounds and usually take up 200 cubic inches in volume or less.
+Cremated remains resemble coarse beach sand and are typically light gray in color.
+The cremated remains of an average size adult would weigh between 5 to 8 pounds and usually take up 200 cubic inches or less in volume.
 Except for some minuscule amounts of cremated remains which cannot practically be removed from the cremation equipment, all cremated remains are placed in the selected urn.

 "Proud to be family owned and operated"

 Affordable Cremation Solutions ~ 8560 Arlington Expressway, Jacksonville, Florida 32211